getdunne/SARAH/README.md

 # SARAH #
-**SARAH** (*Synthèse à Rapide Analyse Harmonique*, or Synthesis with Fast Harmonic Analysis) is music synthesizer plug-in built using [JUCE 5.1.2](https://www.juce.com/), and taking advantage of its newly-added DSP (digital signal processing) capabilities.
+**SARAH** (*Synthèse à Rapide Analyse Harmonique*, or Synthesis with Fast Harmonic Analysis) is music synthesizer plug-in originally built using [JUCE](https://www.juce.com/) v5.1.2 (later upgraded to v7.0.2 by @atiliomf) and taking advantage of its newly-added DSP (digital signal processing) capabilities.

 **SARAH** is an improved and expanded version of [VanillaJuce](https://github.com/getdunne/VanillaJuce) which uses the new DSP classes added in JUCE 5 to address the problem of oscillator aliasing.
 It works by using *juce::dsp::FFT* to transform mathematically-perfect oscillator waveforms, zeroing out unwanted high-frequency harmonics, and reverse-transforming to produce perfectly band-limited wave tables.
 Just for fun (and because I wanted to know if it was even possible without killing the CPU), it also implements simulated low-pass filtering in the frequency domain.